Temporary and emergency accommodation

 Speak to your homelessness officer if you think your temporary accommodation is unsuitable.

 It may be better to accept an unsuitable offer before asking the council to reconsider and provide you with suitable accommodation.
 This is so you have somewhere to stay while the council reconsiders its decision.

-If the council doesn't help, speak to an adviser as soon as possible.
-There is a three-month deadline to legally challenge the suitability of temporary accommodation.
+If the council doesn't help, speak to a Shelter Scotland adviser as soon as possible.
+There is a three-month deadline to challenge the suitability of temporary accommodation.

 You should still speak to an adviser if you have been in unsuitable temporary accommodation for longer than three months.
 You may still be able to challenge the council.

 How long will I be in temporary accommodation?

 The council aims to decide if you are eligible for permanent accommodation after 28 days.
 You should be offered temporary accommodation while you wait for the council's decision letter.